 FACT If only this were true!
 A qualified therapist is there to guide you through your challenges and therapy is an experience where you can feel relieved that you are not alone with your problems.

 Working with a therapist can be compared to working with a physical trainer.
-Although a trainer can provide an inspirational structure for change, helping the client to identify specific goals and suggest a regime to achieve them, it is always up to the client to make use of the tools provided.
+Although a trainer can provide an inspirational structure for change, helping the client to identify specific goals, and suggesting a regime to achieve them, it is always up to the client to make use of the tools provided.

 Therapy can be overwhelming in a similar way.
 Initially you may not even notice the results.
 You wonder when you will see the new changed you.
 It is common to feel a bit worse before you feel better, but if you stick with the process, let go of old habits, and rework some perceptions, soon enough you have your mind and body functioning better than ever.